 When a new release is successfully created, your devices are notified, and will initiate an update of their running containers.
 The regular device update uses the Docker pull mechanism.
 It requests all the layers of the new container image that are not present on the device (i.e. not shared with the previous image).
 Then from these layers the new image is assembled on the device, and replaces the previous version of the fleet services.
 This process potentially moves a lot of data, uses a lot of space on the device to hold both the old and the new images, and the device can be in a sensitive state while Docker is updating (e.g. in case there's an unexpected power outage during that time).

 To address some of these issues, we have implemented a "binary delta" update process.
 Instead of initiating a Docker pull when the device is notified about an update, it requests the balena servers to provide just the differences between the old and new container image.
-This comparison is done on the full image level, comparing the actual content, regardless of the layers used, resulting the minimum amount of change required to get from the previous application version to the new one.
-In the worst case (i.e. completely replaced application image) the binary delta is equal size to the Docker pull (the device needs to download the full image).
+This comparison is done on the full image level, comparing the actual content, regardless of the layers used, resulting in the minimum amount of change required to get from the previous release to the new one.
+In the worst case (i.e. completely replaced image) the binary delta is equal size to the Docker pull (the device needs to download the full image).
 In most cases, the binary delta will be much smaller.

 Enabling delta updates